SvenElyes/MoreRedTransfomer/README.md

             time = th.full((x.shape[0],x.shape[1],x.shape[2],12),t0, device=x.device, dtype=x.dtype)
             x = th.cat([x, time], dim=-1)
 ```
+Just some thoughts
+   - this is about how where appending time influeces the workflow.
+This is especially important in the context of JT.
+As far as i understand.
+PAINN gives us a representation, we work with in heads.py.
+This representation(with scalar and vector operation), is then given to a gated block.
+Time is appended towards the input(scalar) The gated block is expanded by one dimension(for the time).
+In the case of JT, the time is predicted by a head, that is also working with the painn_represenation
+   - so in the context of our Transformer model, the time needs to be appended after the embedding or?
+Because if we embedd we cant predict time on that?
+Or maybe we cut out the time then?
+   - i think the best thing to do, is appending time after the embedding, if JTcase we predict time or just append true time.

-- included postprocess in the model, as we ripped it out of the schnetpack pipeline (Center the batch)
+- included postprocess in the model, as we ripped it out of the schnetpack pipeline (Center the batch), also checked if this really works (it does :troll_face:)
 - removed the models post process, which regulated too big of forces, as the contect changed
-- slight structure changes to fall in line with the Atomistic Task
+- slight structure changes to fall in line with the Atomistic Task (variable of gradient needs to be specified, certain parameters certainly named, so the Task finds it)

 ## TODO
+- masked thing also has to go into test and val set or?
 - Refactor code: move **data-related operations** from EdgeTransformer to a more appropriate location.(The reforming from long lsit to masked and padding). :white_check_mark:
    - vectorizing the loading of data into the padded arrays?
 Is it possible?
 Maybe move a bit ahead
 - Include the JT Appraoch of MoreRed, where the EdgeTransfomer also predicts time.
 This should be very simple, as we already have the heads part given.
 - adding Rotational Noise to the diffusion process in the hope of learning equivariance more.
 - investigate long waiting time before start of training (possible JIT precompilation)
-- tink about removing the post process forces (Post-processed 2.63% of forces with mask) part from ET, does it make sense in the context of forces? :white_check_mark:
 - Make a comparison run of the models own postprocessrun and have it as a Hydra Variable?
 - Make Qm7 work (dont forget to bind correctly)
    -using QM7x from quantum max datasets doesnt work bc its missing some key dcit metadata json file